kjblakemore/CausalImpact/README.md

 Subdirectories in this repository are:
 * Notebook - Jupyter R Notebook containing example analyses.
-* shinyapp - An R Shiny Web app to interactively run a causal impact analysis.
+* shinyapp - An R Shiny Web application to run causal impact analyses.